Welcome from the Chair of the Governing Body, Tim Styles

 - Schedule of monitoring visits

 I and my fellow governors are immensely proud of this innovative school, its inspirational Headteacher, team of dedicated staff, and our independent learners.
-We are sure our parents share our passion to create the very best future for learners.
+We are sure our parents and carers share our passion to create the very best future for learners.
 I am grateful to my fellow governors, who voluntarily devote so much time and effort to making Honywood a school our community can be proud of.

 Contact with the governors may be made via our Clerk: